 In order for carbohydrates to be useful to our bodies, they must first be metabolised.
 This means that they need to be broken down into their simplest forms.
 This process starts in your mouth.
-Saliva contains ptyalin, a carbohydrate-digesting enzyme, whose job it is to convert starch into shorter-chain carbohydrates.
-First to individual maltose molecules and subsequently into glucose.
-This is because glucose is small enough to pass through the intestinal mucus into the blood.
-Where it is needed to raise the blood sugar level.
-Once your body notices an increase in blood sugar it responds by telling the pancreas to produce insulin.
+Saliva contains ptyalin, a carbohydrate-digesting enzyme, whose job it is to convert starch into shorter-chain carbohydrates – first to individual maltose molecules, and subsequently into glucose.
+This is because glucose is small enough to pass through the intestinal mucus into the blood where it is needed to raise the blood sugar level.
+Once your body notices an increase in blood sugar, it responds by telling the pancreas to produce insulin.

 Insulin is a hormone and it controls the distribution of glucose from our blood to our cells.
 The concentration of sugar in our blood is extremely important and is finely poised.
-If the levels ever get too low we run the risk of developing life-threatening complications such as hypoglycaemia.
+If the levels ever get too low we run the risk of developing life-threatening complications such as hypoglycemia.
 Should this fall below an acceptable limit, our liver steps in.
 By breaking down the glycogen we store in our muscles into glucose, the liver ensures that balance is restored.
-During extended periods of intense hunger the liver will actually devour bodily protein to produce the glucose that we so desperately need.
+During extended periods of intense hunger, the liver will actually devour bodily protein to produce the glucose that we so desperately need.

 Blood sugar is the Nile of the body.
 A life cradling river of nutrients that supplies the brain, and thus the body as a whole.